mlpack

 🔗 Installing mlpack

-Installing the mlpack bindings for Go is somewhat time-consuming as the library must be built; you can run the following code:
+Installing the mlpack bindings for Go is somewhat time-consuming as the library must be built; you can run the following to add mlpack as a dependency inside of a Go module:

 go get -u -d mlpack.org/v1/mlpack